mirfaanprtm/mirfaanprtm/README.md

 🤝 Become a Junior Software Developer soon.

-🌱 I’m currently learning Java Spring Boot.
+🌱 I’m currently learning Java Spring Boot, React JS and Kotlin.

 ⚡  I’m not from Background IT.